 Heartbreakingly, she then admitted, “I feel isolated and lonely.”

 Sadly, Nadia isn’t the only woman going through these kind of menopause symptoms.
-Menopause insomnia is common fall-out of the condition, with the Sleep Foundation reporting that as many as 61% of women report insomnia symptoms in that life stage.
+Menopause insomnia is a common part of the process, with the Sleep Foundation reporting that as many as 61% of women report insomnia symptoms in that life stage.

 Often, issues with sleep can sometimes cause or exacerbate conditions such as anxiety or depression.
 Chronic tiredness is well-known to have an impact on our mental health, so it’s vital to seek help if you can.

 It’s important to maintain a healthy diet and exercise regime in order to aid with sleep, and ensure that all technology distractions, such as a phone or an iPad, are kept out of the bedroom before it’s time to sleep.